Nuclear Medicine Unplugged Transforming Workflow for Nuclear Medicine Bringing Molecular Imaging to the Point of Care

 Latest News

-London, UK and New York, USA, 6 September 2023, Serac Imaging Systems Limited (“Serac Imaging Systems” or “the Company”), the medtech company developing Seracam®, a portable hybrid gamma-optical camera for medical imaging, and the Icahn School of Medicine at Mount Sinai, a ground-breaking leader in medical education, today announce the start of clinical testing using the Seracam® camera.
+London, UK, and Kuala Lumpur, Malaysia, 1 July 2024.
+Serac Imaging Systems Limited (“Serac Imaging Systems” or “the Company”), the medtech company developing a portable hybrid gamma-optical camera for medical imaging, and the University of Malaya Medical Centre, today announce that abstracts related to two ongoing clinical trials taking place in Malaysia using Seracam® have been accepted for presentation at key scientific meetings later this year.

 Scroll to Top